marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-Next, another subclass that applies Spring Security annotations.
+Next, subclass our service once more and apply Spring Security annotations.
 Use [@PreAuthorize](https://docs.spring.io/spring-security/reference/5.6.8/servlet/authorization/expression-based.html#_access_control_using_preauthorize_and_postauthorize), which is the preferred way for securing reactive streams through annotation.

 ```kotlin
 interface TreeServiceSecurity : TreeService {